 So what’s a mama to do?
 First of all, put down the anti acid pills and reach for something that will actually work!

-These five pregnancy heartburn cures that actually work are sure to bring relief to you if you find yourself struggling with pregnancy heartburn.
+These five pregnancy heartburn remedies that actually work are sure to bring relief to you if you find yourself struggling with pregnancy heartburn.

-Try These Five Pregnancy Heartburn Cures that Actually Work
+Try These Five Pregnancy Heartburn Remedies that Actually Work

 I lived on papaya enzymes through each of my seven pregnancies.
 I was so grateful to find a natural remedy for pregnancy heartburn that actually worked to take care of my pregnancy heartburn.
 They are mild tasting, which also helps for those moms might also feel nausea along with heartburn.
 If you are one of those mommies, papaya enzymes are a great choice.
 They work to calm the stomach acid and help get the digestive juices flowing in the right direction.